 The suspicious region or microcalcifications is segmented using Bilateral Subtraction for a pair of images.

-Cheng et al. (2003) have presented a study on methods of various stages of automatic detection of microcalcification in digital mammograms (Strickland and Hahn, 1995).
+Thangavel et al. (2006) and Cheng et al. (2003) have presented a study on methods of various stages of automatic detection of microcalcification in digital mammograms.
 It is to be noted that researchers have not used GA and PSO to analyze the mammograms in the recent past.
-In this section, metaheuristic algorithms such as GA and PSO are implemented to extract the suspicious region based on the asymmetry approach.
+In this study, metaheuristic algorithms such as GA and PSO are implemented to extract the suspicious region based on the asymmetry approach.